-Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the U.S..
-The preparation of our financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, costs and expenses, and the disclosure of contingent assets and liabilities in our financial statements.
+Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the U.S. The preparation of our financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, costs and expenses, and the disclosure of contingent assets and liabilities in our financial statements.
 We base our estimates on historical experience, known trends and events and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We evaluate estimates and assumptions on an ongoing basis.
 Actual results may differ from these estimates under different assumptions or conditions.

-While our significant accounting policies are described in more detail in our Annual Report on Form 10-K filed for the year ended December 31, 2018, which was filed with the SEC on March 8, 2019, except as otherwise described below.
+Our significant accounting policies are described in more detail in our 2019 Form 10-K, except as otherwise described below.